 Hungry for more, her paramotor journey escalated quickly, and after completing her first SIV course with SkyLab, she traveled to Utah to get more free-flight experience and formally start her instructor rating with legendary instructor, Chris Santacroce.
 Once she saw that RISE paragliding announced an advanced "ladies' week course" in Ölüdeniz, Turkey, she signed up the same day.
 "It was the most amazing experience.
 It was my first time traveling internationally on my own.
 I flew a paraglider off of a 1900m mountain, did SIV over the Mediterranean Sea, and got more comfortable with free flight.
 I learned so much and progressed a ton in that week.
 I immediately signed up for their next course the week I got back home", laughed Alexis.

-In July 2021, she moved from Texas to Oshkosh and began working with other PPG schools including FlyMi PPG, One Up Adventures, and ParAmerica, and became an instrumental founding member of the Airythmia aerobatic team, which made its debut performance at AirVenture that same year.
+In July 2021, she moved from Texas and began working with other PPG schools including FlyMi PPG, One Up Adventures, and ParAmerica, and became an instrumental founding member of the Airythmia aerobatic team, which made its debut performance at AirVenture that same year.
 She earned her foot launch instructor rating in February 2022, and started instructing with Leading Edge PPG in January 2022, where she continues to live her dream as a para-nomad.